 The black timing ball is to drop at exactly 1300 every day as a nearby cannon is fired (for the tourists).
 This was to allow ships to set their chronometers accurately.

 Maritime Museum Richard Court Memorial.

 Bathers Beach looking down from the Round House.

 ... the Kerosene Store became the Joan Campbell pottery workshop, and then ...

 ... with Joanne Robertson, the Kidogo Arthouse ('kidogo' is Swahili for 'small', as everyone knows)

-Looking back up at the prison and Arthur's Head.
+Looking back up at the prison and Arthur Head.

 Fishing Boat Harbour.
-This was SO busy when the America's Cup was on.
+This was SO busy when the America's Cup defence was in progress.